Student Organization Registration Policy

 I. The use of the Promotional Services department in the Center for Student Enrichment for the design of posters, table ads, North Wind ads, banners, etc.

 II.
 Registration Requirements

 It is a goal for Northern Michigan University to make the registration process for student organizations as easy as possible while at the same time preserving the integrity of student organization status.
 When a group of students seeks to register as a student organization, they will be asked to meet the following criteria:

 A. Only student members of the Northern Michigan University community may be officers or members of registered student organizations.

 B. Each registered student organization shall have at least one adviser who shall be either a member of the faculty or administrative staff of the University; exceptions may be made by the Director of the Center for Student Enrichment or his/her designee.

 D. Re-registering student organizations must update their registration by the fourth week of the fall semester in order to utilize the privileges afforded to registered student organizations.
-To update their registration, members of a student organization will be asked to submit a Student Organization Registration Form describing only those particulars that have changed since the organization last registered.
+To update their registration, a student officer of the student organization will be asked to submit a Student Organization Re-Registration Form describing only those particulars that have changed since the organization last registered.

 E. Exceptions to the foregoing requirements must have the written approval of the Director of the Center for Student Enrichment or his/her designee.